wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= TODO 3.4.3 =
+- Improved the formatting for the content that appears before the "more" tag on a more tag protected post.

 = 3.4.2 =
 - Fixed an issue with some sites getting a blank screen for the members menu due to a PHP short tag usage.
 - Added a new action hook that gets triggered after a member edits the profile from the edit profile page.